omarelshopky/craftlist/README.md

 - `<SHORTYEAR>`: Inserts two-digit year based on the range defined in flags or config file (e.g., 25)
 - `<NUM>`: Inserts numbers based on the list defined in your config file

+> Use `--list-placeholders` to see all placeholders and their descriptions.

 ### Special Numeric Notation

 You can use `d` characters to generate digit ranges: